Michigan College of Beauty

 As a student receiving financial aid at Michigan College of Beauty:

-Policy: Verification is a process which requires an institution to confirm the accuracy of information used to determine a student’s eligibility for federal student assistance. a student’s file may be selected for verification by either the school or the US Department of Education.
+Policy: Verification is a process which requires an institution to confirm the accuracy of information used to determine a student’s eligibility for federal student assistance.
+A student’s file may be selected for verification by either the school or by the U.S. Department of Education.

 Obtaining Tax Return Transcripts

-Other documentation may be requested by the school to verify the accuracy of the application information including, but not limited to, marital settlement agreements, divorce decrees, W-2 forms, etc…
+- Other documentation may be requested by the institution to verify the accuracy of your application information including, but not limited to, marital settlement agreements, divorce decrees, W-2 forms, etc.

-Students must provide the above information to the school within 60 days of the student’s last day of attendance or the last date of the award year during which federal aid was processed, whichever is earlier.
+Students must provide the above information to the institution within 120 days of the student’s last date of attendance, or before the respective award year funding processes close in accordance with dates published annually in the Federal Register, whichever is earlier.
 Failure to complete the verification requirements on a timely basis may result in forfeiture of any federal aid awarded during the award year.

-If a student’s award changes as a result of the verification process, the student will be counseled and informed of how the changes affect his/her packaging and financial obligations to the school.
+If a student’s award changes as a result of the verification process, the student will be counseled and informed of how the change affects his/her packaging and financial obligations to the institution.

 A federal or state drug conviction can disqualify a student for FSA funds.